 Putting together a team of freelancers as opposed to investing in an in-house team has been an effective cost-cutting method for many startups.
 Thanks to the competitive nature of the gig economy, underfunded companies can benefit from the flexible rates of freelancers.
 They can also fill knowledge and skill gaps seemingly on-demand — thanks to the streamlined hiring process enabled by freelancing marketplaces.

 Unfortunately, there are a few obvious disadvantages of relying solely on a virtual workplace setup, especially if you’re in the web development business.
 Expect to issue multiple revision rounds to your freelancers for components such as page design, graphics, and content — unless you don’t care about your project’s outcome.
 You may also encounter daily difficulties communicating basic project details and exchanging feedback, especially if you’re hiring non-native English speakers.
+The best web development company in qatar are listed in here.

 Without further ado, here are five strategies that will help you collaborate more effectively, polish your workflow, and ultimately get things done with as few revisions as possible.